 Fish wheels are the predominant gear used by communities in the Upper Copper River Basin.
 For example, in 2013, Glennallen residents harvested 88% of their salmon (in edible weight) by fish wheel.
 Gulkana residents took 91% of their salmon harvest by fish wheel, and Tazlina residents took 88% of their salmon harvest by fish wheel (Holen et al. 2015).
-In contrast, the percent of the salmon harvest taken by dip nets for these communities was quite low, at 3.4% for Glennallen, 2% for Gulkana, and 3% for Tazlina (Holen et al. 2015).
-Flooding and high water levels have created challenges to installing, maintaining, and accessing fish wheels in recent years (Holen et al. 2015).
-The Upper Copper River District is easily accessible via the Richardson and Glenn Highways, and competition for resources is a main concern for local residents (Holen et al. 2015).
+In contrast, the percent of the salmon harvest taken by dip nets by these communities was quite low, at 3.4% for Glennallen, 2% for Gulkana, and 3% for Tazlina (Holen et al. 2015).